A5H73Y/Parkour/docs/tutorials/parkour-config.md

   AttemptLessChecks: false
   # Which Material should the Checkpoint pressure plates be made out of
   CheckpointMaterial: STONE_PLATE
-  # Should the Player die when they touch liquid (Water or Lava)
-  DieInLiquid: false
-  # Should the Player die when they take void damage
-  DieInVoid: false
   # Should the Player be prevented from dropping items
   DisableItemDrop: false
   # Should the Player be prevented from picking up items